olof/hacks/osse/README.md

 selector-scrape "$site/wiki/$word" "$selector"
 ```

-Fiddle a little with `$PATH` to try it out without installing it:
+Fiddle a little with `$PATH` to try it out without installing it
+(why would you install it? please respect your system better
+than that):

 ```shell
 # The utils/ directory is needed because of the selector-scrape